Trees & Enumeration

 Proof:

 Let \(T\) be a full binary tree with \(k\) internal vertices and \(\ell\) leaves.
 The total number of vertices is \(n = k + \ell\).
 Since \(T\) is a tree, it has \(n - 1\) edges.
 Every edge connects a vertex to its parent, and every non-root vertex has exactly one parent, so the number of edges equals \(n - 1\) (one edge per non-root vertex).
-Alternatively, count edges by their sources: each internal vertex contributes exactly 2 edges (to its two children), and leaves contribute 0.
+Alternatively, orient each edge from parent to child (well-defined by the rooted structure) and count edges by their sources: each internal vertex is the source of exactly 2 outgoing edges (to its two children), and each leaf is the source of 0.
 Thus the total number of edges is \(2k\).
-Equating: \[ 2k = n - 1 = (k + \ell) - 1, \] which gives \(\ell = k + 1\). \(\blacksquare\)
+Equating: \[ 2k = n - 1 = (k + \ell) - 1, \] which gives \(\ell = k + 1\).
+The boundary case \(k = 0\) (a single-vertex tree) is consistent: the condition "every internal vertex has exactly two children" is vacuously satisfied, and \(\ell = 1 = k + 1\).

 Spanning Trees